 What is an MRI Technologist?

 An MRI tech is a specialist within the radiology diagnostic team.
 An MRI tech deals with magnetic resonance imaging scans.
-These MRIs use magnets and radio waves to create computer images of a patient’s internal parts.
+Magnets are used to align a patient’s atoms, radio waves are bounced off the patient and send a signal to a computer that interprets the image of the patient’s internal anatomical parts.

 The MRI technologist places patients into the MRI unit and scans the parts of the body that need a diagnosis.
 This includes keeping the patients comfortable and answering their questions about the scan.

-These scans are used by physicians to help diagnose diseases or injuries.
-They’re also used to check on how a patient responds to treatment.
+These scans are used by physicians to help diagnose diseases or injuries, or how a patient responds to treatment.

 As an MRI tech, you are responsible for ensuring that these MRI scans are high-quality.
 You run the scan based on the instructions from a physician so they can get accurate information about the patient’s needs.
 This job requires specialized training but offers many benefits to trained techs.